Full disclosure

 Good news and bad news.
 First the good: David Appell has restarted his blog, Quark Soup.
 Good links to all sorts of science stories, with interesting commentary.

+Now the bad: in one of David's recent posts, he brings to our attention a slightly loopy screed about experimental gravitation by Gregg Easterbrook.
+It's a tired argument, sloppily made: we shouldn't spend government money on speculative scientific research without any tangible benefits to society.
+In particular, he picks on the LIGO experiment to detect gravitational radiation.
+But while we're counting tax-funded abstract science boondoggles, let us not forget the Laser Interferometer Gravitational Wave Observatory, a $365 million government project that is all but certain to have no practical result, other than as a jobs program.
 He stoops as low as you might fear, suggesting that we should be spending the money on trying to cure AIDS.
 (I'm sure that, absolutist as he apparently is, Easterbrook donates all of his above-subsistence-level income directly to medical research.
 Those of us who think that we can try to help sick people and pursue other interests at the same time will presumably lead more complicated lives.)

 Now, Easterbrook has long ago forfeited any right to be taken seriously when talking about science, for example in his classic discussion of extra dimensions, in which he can't see why scientists are happy to talk about spatial dimensions but not spiritual ones.
 I wasn't blogging at the time of that travesty, but he was justly ridiculed by Kieran Healy, Atrios, and many others.